J-O-B/portfolio/README.md

 allows for easy reading of the page content.
 After building this page, I got friends and family to browse the page (without telling them about any features), one item that was highlighted was the images in the "What I Offer" page, as a result of this live test, I have made these images clickable which also opens the relevant modal popup.

-On loading, this page, in the center of the screen is the welcome area showing Who I Am, What I Do & Why I'm Here (Name, What I Do & My CV).
+On loading, in the center of the screen is the welcome area showing Who I Am, What I Do & Why I'm Here (Name, What I Do & My CV).
 In the same order as the above "Who, What, Why", as a user scrolls they will see:

 1. **Who I am** - An introduction to myself - *"About Me" section,*